ejmr/Luvent/README.md

 entire library is that one file you can also simply copy `src/Luvent.lua` into the directory alongside the rest of your code and `require()` it from there.
-If you have Busted then you can run `make tests` first to ensure that Luvent behaves as intended; although see the note above about the version of Busted that Luvent uses.
+If you have Busted then you can run `make tests` first to ensure that Luvent behaves as intended.

 Documentation